Asqatasun/Asqatasun/Rule 1.3.5.md

 ### Summary

-This test consists in checking whether each object image that handles information has a relevant "alt" attribute.
+This test consists in checking whether each object image that handles information has a relevant `alt` attribute.

 ### Business description